 The Easiest Way to Learn How to Start a Podcast

-I've outlined the entire process from start to finish for you below, however recently I published a newly updated video to take you step-by-step.
+I've outlined the entire process from start to finish for you below.
+Recently, I also published an updated video to take you step-by-step.
 If you prefer learning visually, and with voice behind it, click play on the video below.

-Now whether you watch the video above or not, here's a list of things you'll need ahead of recording and publishing your first podcast episode explained:
+Whether you watch the video above or not, here's a list of things you'll need ahead of recording and publishing your first podcast episode, explained:

 What to Prepare Before You Start Recording